Joe Waynick explains why he sells books on Amazon, advanced Amazon selling, and his book Advanced Internet Bookselling Techniques.

 What makes Advanced Internet Bookselling Techniques (AIBT) different is the tremendous level of detail in which I explain just about every facet of growing a business from a hobby into a full-scale commercial enterprise.
 Not even university level college courses are that thorough.
 This book was written to help online sellers make money with minimal risk, and that makes it worth its weight in gold.
 At least that’s what my readers tell me.

-Can you give us a few words on your history selling on
+Can you give us a few words on your history selling on Amazon?

 I knew I wanted to scale up to a large operation almost from the first day I started selling books online way back in 2006.
 I mean, I saw the potential right away.
 Like most other booksellers, I started from a spare room in my home and half a dozen cheap bookcases I purchased from Wal-Mart.
 Within a few months, I spilled out into the hallway, lining both walls of the space with another 15 bookcases.
 I literally had to turn sideways to inch down the hall to get to the laundry room!
 A few months after that I spilled out into the garage, building four homemade bookcases that held 800 – 1,000 books each.